 Thank you so much for reading my review of Pale Fire by Vladimir Nabokov.
 Please feel free to share your thoughts in the comments section below.
 My next post is on Friday.
 See you then.

-If you’ve enjoyed this review, you might be interested in reading my review of On the Trail of the Assassins by Jim Garrison here.
-Or you might like to take a look at my review of The Oxford Book of Victorian Ghost Stories here.
+If you’ve enjoyed this review, you might be interested reading in my review of On the Trail of the Assassins by Jim Garrison.

-If you fancy something different, you might like to take a chance on my review of Ghosts here.
+If you fancy something different, you might like to take a chance on my review of Ghosts.